Admiral

 encountered.
 I tend to use the spelling in common use at the

-entered Allen' with the alternative Allin'.
-A
+Allin', is entered Allen' with the alternative

-individuals (usually entered under the family name) and aliases.
+identification of titled individuals (usually entered under the

 |

-Linking |
+Linking

 In